telerik/kendo-themes/packages/nouvelle/README.md

 To avoid that, we've prefixed all our class names with `k-` e.g. `k-grid`, `k-hidden` etc., with the exception of handling for `hidden` attribute, which will hide the element that has it.

 Some frameworks, like Nouvelle and Tailwind, touch global styles to establish a sort of baseline -- we call that normalizing.
-One such styles is the following bit, which makes dimenssions (width and height) behave in a specific way:
+One such styles is the following bit, which makes dimensions (width and height) behave in a specific way:

 ```css
 *, ::after, ::before {